nownabe/golink/README.md

 echo "https://$(gcloud app describe --format "get(defaultHostname)")"
 ```

-Then, enter this URL in Golink Chrome Extension Options.
+Then notify your team members to enter this URL in Golink Chrome Extension Options.
 Enjoy using golinks!

-## Distribute Golink extension to your organization
+### Distribute Golink extension to your organization

 You can enforce Golink Chrome extension to be installed in your organization members' browsers.